Frijol/climate-change/GLOSSARY.md

 ## multijunction cells
 a type of photovoltaic that is layered to react with every wavelength of light.
 It is extremely efficient and extremely expensive, used in the Mars rover and with utility-scale CSP PV plants

+## must-run plants
+critically located electrical generation plants whose failure to operate can compromise the security of the grid through long transmission lines or create transmission bottlenecks

 ## nacelle
 a streamlined housing or tank for something on the outside of an aircraft or motor vehicle